Style Guide

 Note: every Quick Reference entry must have a corresponding full entry in a category file; don't create Quick Reference entries for terms that lack detailed definitions elsewhere in the glossary

-The Quick Reference page provides concise definitions and filing locations for commonly used terms.
+Quick Reference provides concise definitions and filing locations for commonly used terms.
 Add terms to Quick Reference when they meet these criteria:

 To add a term to Quick Reference: